Ancient Mesopotamian underworld: Conditions

+After the hero Bilgamesh (Akkadian: Gilgamesh) drops two toys into the underworld, his servant Enkidu goes there to find them.
+Enkidu is given a long list of rules he must follow to avoid attracting attention, similar to the myth of Istars descent into the underworld.
+After breaking all the rules, he has to be rescued by the sun god Shamash, as he descends underground every night to rise again in the east the following morning.
+Enkidu describes the fate of different people in the underworld.
+Initially, people are described according to the number of children they had and who can perform libations and food offerings for them.
+Some of which are:

 Nonetheless, there are assumptions according to which treasures in wealthy graves had been intended as offerings for Utu and the Anunnaki, so that the deceased would receive special favors in the underworld.
 During the Third Dynasty of Ur (c.
 2112 – c.
 2004 BC), it was believed that a person's treatment in the afterlife depended on how they were buried; those that had been given sumptuous burials would be treated well, but those who had been given poor burials would fare poorly.
 Those who did not receive a proper burial, such as those who had died in fires and whose bodies had been burned or those who died alone in the desert, would have no existence in the underworld at all, but would simply cease to exist.
 The Sumerians believed that, for the highly privileged, music could alleviate the bleak conditions of the underworld.